sonic-net/SONiC/doc/vlan_status_linkage.md

 ## 2. Terminology

 - **admin_status**：Configuration status of vlan-interface.
 Set by users through CLI command or config.json.
 Default value is “up”.
 This value is stored in CONFIG_DB.
 Vlan’s field of admin_status in config_db.json will not change.
-- **member_status**: New status representing the operating status of member ports of vlan-interface.
+- **member_status**: This value is stored in APPL_DB, it's new status representing the operating status of member ports of vlan-interface.
 Value is “up” when at least one of the member ports’s oper_status is “up”, and “down” when one of the following condition is matched:
   - All member port’s oper_status is “down”.
   - No member port for this vlan-interface.
-    This value is stored in APPL_DB.

-- **oper_status**: New status representing the operating status of the vlan-interface.
+- **oper_status**: This value is stored in APPL_DB, it's new status representing the operating status of the vlan-interface.
 It’s also the status of Vlanxx in Linux kernel, set via Linux command “ip link set Vlanxx <up|down>”.
-This value is stored in APPL_DB.

 ## 3. Vlanmgrd introduction